J4gm/classicpipes/README.md

 * The Buildcraft and Logistics Pipes teams.
 * Jaredlll08 for creating a very useful [Multiloader Template](https://github.com/jaredlll08/MultiLoader-Template).
 * My beta testers: Tipsy, Sketti, and Charlie <3
+* Japanese translation: hamutaromaru.

+If you'd like to help translate the mod to another language, please get in touch!
+(Or submit a pull request on the Github if you know how to do that.)

 ## NOTES